latenitefilms/RecallToolbox/docs/README.md

 # Recall Toolbox

-!!!
-**Recall Toolbox** is currently waiting for approval on the Mac App Store.

-In the meantime, you can access via TestFlight [here](https://testflight.apple.com/join/FQTM8nUS).
-!!!

 Recall Toolbox is a **Final Cut Pro Workflow Extension** that acts as a Shared Pasteboard.

 **Anything that you can copy and paste in Final Cut Pro, Recall Toolbox can store.**